MarshallMoorman/CertBox/README.md

 ## Features
 - View all certificate fields (read-only) in a `cacerts` file.
+- Select a `cacerts` file at runtime using a file picker.
 - Import certificates in common formats (`.pem`, `.crt`, `.cer`, `.der`).
 - Remove or replace existing certificates.
 - Reject expired certificates on import; highlight invalid/expired certificates in red.